-Invented by Derek Webb in 1994, Three-Card Poker is played with a standard deck of 52 cards and is actually two games in on:
+Invented by Derek Webb in 1994, Three-Card Poker is played with a standard deck of 52 cards and is actually two games in one:

 First of all, there is the Ante/Play version where players compete against a dealer for the best hand.

-Second, there is the Pair Plus aspect in which players bet on whether or not they will be dealt a pair or better.
+Second, there is the Pair Plus aspect in which players place a side bet on whether or not they will be dealt a pair or better.
 In most casinos, however, in order to bet the Pair Plus portion, players must also make an Ante bet.

 How to Play Three-Card Poker

-Play begins with the player making a wager in the Ante and/or Pair Plus circle(s) that must be equivalent to the table minimum.
-The dealer then distributes three cards to each player.
+Play begins with the player making an Ante wager, along with an optional Pair Plus wager, both of which must be equivalent to the table minimum.
+The dealer then distributes three cards face down to each player.

 If a player has a bet in the Ante circle, s/he must choose to play or fold.
 Should the player decide to fold, then his/her ante is forfeited.
 If, however, the player wishes to continue, then s/he must place an additional bet in the Play circle that is equal to his/her Ante.

 Once betting is finished, the dealer displays his/her three-card hand.
-The dealer must have a “qualifying” hand of Queen or higher, otherwise all of the players will be paid for their Ante and their Play bets will be returned to them.
+The dealer must have a “qualifying” hand of queen-high or better, otherwise all of the players will be paid for their Ante and their Play bets will be returned to them.

-If, however, the dealer’s hand does qualify, is is compared to the players’ hands to determine a winner.
+If, however, the dealer’s hand does qualify, it is compared to the player’s hands to determine a winner.
 Obviously, if the player’s hand is better, then s/he will be paid for both his/her Ante and Play bets.
 If the dealer’s hand is better, the player will lose both bets.
 Any ties go to the player.